-In the centralized approach there is only one responsible resource to detect deadlock.
-The advantage of this approach is that it is simple and easy to implement, while the drawbacks include excessive workload at one node, single point failure (that is the whole system is dependent on one node if that node fails the whole system crashes) which in turns makes the system less reliable.
+In the centralized approach, there is only one responsible resource to detect deadlock.
+The advantage of this approach is that it is simple and easy to implement, while the drawbacks include excessive workload at one node, single-point failure (that is the whole system is dependent on one node if that node fails the whole system crashes) which in turns makes the system less reliable.

 - Distributed approach –

 In the distributed approach different nodes work together to detect deadlocks.
-No single point failure ( that is the whole system is dependent on one node if that node fails the whole system crashes) as workload is equally divided among all nodes.
+No single point failure ( that is the whole system is dependent on one node if that node fails the whole system crashes) as the workload is equally divided among all nodes.
 The speed of deadlock detection also increases.

 - Hierarchical approach –